mohammadbashiri/MPI-python-workshop-march2019/course_summary.md

 ## Day 3: Numpy and Matplotlib; Pandas (and Seaborn)
 ### Goals
 1) Recap of Day 1 and 2
-2) Slicing and Masking
+2) Slicing and masking
-3) Combining arrays
+3) Combining and splitting arrays
-4) Saving data
-5) Customize the figure (e.g., color, style, size, etc.)
+4) Customize the figure (e.g., color, style, size, etc.)
-6) Put several figures together (i.e., subplots)
+5) Put several figures together (i.e., subplots)
-7) Save the figure (after this we'll have an exercise for image processing)
+6) Save the figure (after this we'll have an exercise for image processing)
-8) Understand the positioning of Pandas in the data science pipeline and the convenience supplied by /labeled data structures/, /automatic missing data handling/, /column-oriented layouts/, /embodiment of relational algebra/ and /rich C-level implementation of a functional map/reduce like API/.
+7) Understand the positioning of Pandas in the data science pipeline and the convenience supplied by /labeled data structures/, /automatic missing data handling/, /column-oriented layouts/, /embodiment of relational algebra/ and /rich C-level implementation of a functional map/reduce like API/.
-9) Understand row and column-oriented access patterns, know the customary layout of observations x attributes for data science.
-10) Understand `pd.DataFrames` data structures and its properties as compared to known basic Python data structures.
+8) Pandas `Series` and `DataFrames`
-11) Be able to read textual tabular data from the file system and remote URLs.
+9) Read textual tabular data from the file system and remote URLs.
-12) Practice access to data and metadata.
-13) Use grouping operations and allowable reductions on them ('split-apply-combine')
-14) Express composable map operations in Pandas with anonymous functions
-15) Appreciate the advantages of splitting (/normalizing/) observational statements to prevent duplication and how table joins allow to operate practically in this setting.
+10) Save Pandas `DataFrames`
+11) Data inspection
+12) Data transformation (applying functions to our data)
+13) Combining and splitting `DataFrames`
+14) split-apply-combine: step 12 + step 13 in a single step

 ### Content
 - Combining multiple arrays and splitting an array